Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 author: caleb-baechtold
 id: getting_started_with_cortex_analyst
 summary: Through this quickstart guide, you will learn how to use Cortex Analyst to provide natural-language query interfaces to structured data in Snowflake using GenAI
 categories: Getting-Started
 environments: web
 status: Draft
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Data Science, GenAI, Cortex
+tags: Getting Started, Data Science, GenAI, Cortex, Cortex Analyst

-# Getting Started with Cortex Analyst
+# Getting Started with Cortex Analyst: Augment BI with AI
 <!-- ------------------------ -->
 ## Overview

-Through this quickstart guide, you will explore how to get started with [Cortex Analyst](https://docs.snowflake.com/LIMITEDACCESS/snowflake-cortex/cortex-analyst-overview) to let business users "talk" to their structured data in Snowflake using natural language.
+Through this quickstart guide, you will explore how to get started with [Cortex Analyst](https://docs.snowflake.com/snowflake-cortex/cortex-analyst-overview) to let business users "talk" to their structured data in Snowflake using natural language.

 ### What is Cortex Analyst?

-Cortex Analyst is fully managed solution that lets business users "talk" to their structured data in Snowflake using natural language.
-Powered by state-of-the-art Snowflake hosted LLMs it provides a convenient REST API for seamless integration into any application, while ensuring a high-precision experience.
+Cortex Analyst is fully managed service in [Cortex AI](https://www.snowflake.com/en/data-cloud/cortex) that lets business users "talk" to their structured data by efficiently turning natural language into SQL queries that are executed to generate a response.
+Powered by state-of-the-art LLMs it provides a convenient REST API for data and engineering teams to be able to seamlessly integrate from any application.

 ![cortex analyst gif](./assets/cortex.png)

 ### Why use Cortex Analyst?
 Cortex Analyst empowers business users to self-service data analysis through conversation, reducing dependency on data teams for ad hoc queries and speeding up time to insights and decisions.
-Cortex Analyst has a lower total cost of ownership (TCO) and improved accuracy compared to building your own "Talk to Your Data" (TTYD) solution from scratch.
+Cortex Analyst has a lower total cost of ownership (TCO) and improved accuracy compared to building your own Text-to-SQL / "Talk to Your Data" (TTYD) solution from scratch.

-This quickstart will focus on getting started with Cortex Analyst, teaching the mechanics of how to interact with the Cortex Analyst service and Semantic Model definitions to support TTYD on Snowflake.
+This quickstart will focus on getting started with Cortex Analyst, teaching the mechanics of how to interact with the Cortex Analyst service and how to define the Semantic Model definitions that enhance the precision of results from your TTYD on Snowflake.

 ### What you will learn
 - How to construct and configure a Semantic Model for your data